awillsousa/dml/readme.txt

 The script mlp_test/mlp_modified is based on https://github.com/lisa-lab/DeepLearningTutorials/blob/master/code/mlp.py Some functionality relying on https://github.com/openmachinesblog/tensorflow-mnist/blob/master/mnist.py has been added.
 The script saves the model parameters into a file best_model_(n-epochs).pkl.
-It also providss methods to load the saved parameters into the model and make predictions on images from the MNIST set and on custom images as well.
+It also providss methods to load the saved parameters into the model and make predictions on images from the MNIST set as well as on custom images.
 The usage is illustrated in mlp_test/test.py.

 In order to test your own custom images, proceed as follows.